consysT-project/consysT-code/docs/index.md

 # What is ConSysT?

-**ConSysT** is a language and middleware that enables you to write *distributed code* that allows you to mix data that is replicated across the network using *different consistency models*.
+**ConSysT** is a language and middleware to write *distributed software*.

+In ConSysT, one can define datatypes replicated across the network with *different consistency models*.

+Consistency levels are expressed in the type system.

+The type system checks that mixing different levels in the same application cannot go wrong.

-**ConSysT** is available as a tool and library for Java.
+**ConSysT** is available as a Java extension based on the Checker framework.

-# Why use ConSysT?
+# Why ConSysT?

 * Distribute your data across multiple devices.
 ```java